georgeC0stanza/consoleGames/README.md

 messing around with the console in c#

-my attempt at learning c# form scratch
+my attempt at learning c# form scratch still in progress. i need to continue seperating it out. i also need to figure out the what not to include when sending it here to github. do i send the visual studio files? i dunno.

 displays a text graphic in a 3x3 grid to the console with colors and the ability to move it around using the arrow keys.